effeffe/midas/tmfe.md

 ** user: ditto
 * frontend arguments handler
-** first and last opportunity to examine our command line arguments before we connect to MIDAS ** for example, adjust our program name according command line arguments
+** first and last opportunity to examine our command line arguments before we connect to MIDAS ** for example, adjust our program name according to command line arguments
 * frontend init handler, called immediately after connecting to MIDAS ** user: initialize hardware
 ** user: examine ODB and create more equipments